bahrus/xtal-sip/README.md

 <a href="https://www.webcomponents.org/element/bahrus/xtal-sip/demo/index.html">Demo</a>

 Dynamically "water" a custom element tag with the necessary dependency to sprout the tag from an inert seedling to a thing of beauty.
+Dependency free.

 Importing the files needed for web components is about to become a lot more complicated.
 Some references will come from bower_components, some from node_modules.
 Some will be references to html files, others js files.
 And the references are likely to be in a state of flux, as the [whims of elite developers](https://codeburst.io/the-javascript-modules-limbo-585eedbb182e) change.
 Components will first migrate to npm, as support for HTML Imports wanes.  *.html files may be converted to *.js files, then to *.mjs files, then back to *.mhtml files, once the W3C Ents show some HTML love.
 That will shortly be followed by converting them to *.wasm, followed by the Universal binary format that includes HTML, JS, CSS, WASM: *.xap.